SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 5. Add your email signature and click "Save"

 ::: info
-**Warning:** Unfortunately you need to setup up your signature in Outlook and OWA.
+**Warning:** Unfortunately, you need to setup up your signature in Outlook and OWA.
 There is no way to share this.

 **SSW Only:** You can automatically have your Outlook signature changed on sign-in via a script.
 See https://github.com/SSWConsulting/LoginScript